sverrirs/SkypeNet/README.txt

 		of the data that is passed to or received from Skype.

-		Few points of failures, best suited for debugging or monitoring situations
+		Few points of failures, best suited for debugging or monitoring situations.

 	SkypeNetClient.cs
 		High-level access to a Skype instance.
 This class understands the messages being passed and is aware of protocol support etc

-		This is the class most applications that require to interact with Skype (e.g. initiate or receive calls, chats, sms etc)
+		This is the class is best suted for applications that want to interact with Skype (e.g. initiate or receive calls, chats, sms etc)

 See the SkypeNet.App for examples on how to use these classes.